 Today, as in the past, Dents still uses Jouvin’s glove sizing method for the sizing of our fine glove collection.
 Dents would normally use its specialist glove makers tape measure based on Jouvin’s measurements to establish its customers’ glove sizes; however, with internet selling, this is obviously not possible.

-You can easily establish your glove size by using any household inches tape measure – see our sizing section on this website.
+You can easily find your glove size by using any household tape measure – see our sizing section on this website.

 In 1856 G Wykes was appointed by Dents to open its Paris office on Rue D’Hauteville.

 In 1877 George G Field was appointed to represent Dents at its new offices at 85 Fifth Avenue, New York City.

 In 1905 J.A.
 Roberts was appointed as the company’s first full time representative in Australia.
 Mr. Roberts arrived in Perth on a very hot day, splendidly dressed as a gentleman should be in the year 1905 in "spats, top hat and morning coat".

 In 1909 Dents opened offices and a distribution centre in Montreal, Quebec, Canada.

 A ROYAL OCCASION

 In 1937 Dents had the honour of manufacturing the Coronation Glove worn by H.R.H.
 King George VI at his coronation.